 Section 1.
 Membership and chair

-II.1.1 The Committee on Nominations, Elections, and Committees (CONEC) shall consist of nine elected full-time faculty members, each of whom shall have been a full-time faculty member a minimum of three full years, and the Chair and Secretary of the Faculty ex officio.
+II.1.1 The Committee on Nominations, Elections, and Committees (CONEC) shall consist of nine elected full-time faculty members, each of whom shall have been a full-time faculty member a minimum of three full years, and the Chair-Elect and Secretary of the Faculty ex officio.

 II.1.2 At least one faculty member from each of the Colleges of the university, including the library, shall serve, but no more than one-half the members shall be from any one College.
 At least one member from each of the academic ranks of Professor, Associate Professor, and Assistant Professor shall serve on the committee.
 A member’s promotion in rank during a term of office shall not terminate membership.
 Department Heads may serve on the committee.